-In sum, the premise is misleading and the conclusion does not follow from it.
+In sum, the premise is unclear, even misleading, and the conclusion does not seem to follow from it.
 Further, we have deductive proof that God exists, such that anyone who denies this fact must also deny all possibility of their own rationality.

 However, on the topic of evidence, there is plenty for the Christian faith.